cdeitrick/Lolipop/README.md

 	                            than mutational trajectories.
 	--no-filter
                                 Disables the genotype filtering step.
+    --include-single
+                                Disables the filter which rejects trajectories detected at a single timepoint.
     --sheetname
                                 Specifies the sheet to use when the input is an excel file.
 Defaults to 'Sheet1'